Tools You'll Need

 Add the remaining dried fenugreek leaves and garam masala to the gravy.
 Stir well and cook for until fragrant, as seen at 0:23.

-Bring the curry to a gentle boil, then reduce heat and simmer for , allowing the flavors to meld and the gravy to thicken slightly.
-Adjust salt to taste and add water if a thinner consistency is desired, as the curry simmers at 0:40.
+Bring the curry to a gentle boil, then heat and for , allowing the flavors to meld and the gravy to thicken slightly.
+Adjust salt to taste and add water if a thinner consistency is desired, as the curry at 0:40.

 Garnish the hot Rajma Masala with fresh chopped cilantro before serving, as seen in the final shot at 0:44.